Tutorial: Run your first Delta Live Tables pipeline

 header => true,

-mode => 'FAILFAST')
+mode => 'FAILFAST'));

-CREATE OR REFRESH MATERIALIZED VIEW baby_names_sql_prepared(
+CREATE OR REFRESH MATERIALIZED VIEW baby_names_prepared(

 CONSTRAINT valid_first_name EXPECT (First_Name IS NOT NULL),